From Geometric Mimicry to Comprehensive Generation: A Context-Informed Multimodal Diffusion Model for Urban Morphology Synthesis: Methodology

-where $i$ is the index of the feature dimension, and $\Omega=1000$.
-Each piece of metadata is projected using an Multi-Layer Perceptron(MLP) to the same dimensionality as the timestep embedding.
-Then, the two metadata embedding vectors are summed and combined with the timestep embedding to generate the final conditional vector $\mathbf{c}_{m,t}$:
+Beyond the aforementioned image-based spatial constraints, the model also integrates two types of non-visual conditions—text and metadata—to provide richer generative guidance.
+Text semantic information, contained in prompts rich with urban information, is encoded through pre-trained text encoders and guides generation during the UNet denoising process via cross-attention layers, endowing the generated results with specific stylistic and functional characteristics.
+For geographic coordinates, to avoid the inherent limitations of text encoders in processing numerical information, we employed the same sinusoidal embedding used for timestep embedding \citep{transformer, diffusionsat}.
+The specific formula is as follows:

-Additionally, for image modality signals, we selected an additional network for encoding.
-ControlNet\citep{controlnet2222} leverages a trainable copy of the UNet encoder from the diffusion model to encode specific control signals into latent representations, which are injected into the backbone of the diffusion model via zero convolution.
-A common strategy is to train separate ControlNets for street network maps and landuse maps, jointly controlling the generation process.
-However, this approach struggles to generate coordinated and natural results when dealing with complex signals.
-Therefore, we introduced improvements to ControlNet.
+where $i$ is the index of the feature dimension and $\Omega=1000$.
+Each coordinate value is projected through a Global Contextual Modulator and then added to the timestep embedding to generate the final conditional vector $c_{m,t}$, providing the model with macroscopic geographic location priors.